mike-scott/osfoundries/src/content/blog/20180417-mcumgr-dfu.md

     printk("This application has been updated\n");

-   Now re-build it with a different version number using zmp (make sure to do this from a non-root shell):
+   Now re-build it with a different version number using zmp.

+   *Important: do this from a non-root shell*:

     $ ./zmp build -b nrf52840_pca10056 --imgtool-version 0.1.0 zephyr/samples/subsys/mgmt/mcumgr/smp_svr